-Good cause is defined as:
+Good cause reasons:

-- A beneficiary/family moving to another region in the state where the current direct service provider does not or cannot provide services; - The beneficiary/family and the direct service provider have unresolved difficulties and mutually agree to a transfer; - The beneficiary's health, safety or welfare have been compromised; or - The direct service provider has not rendered services in a manner satisfactory to the beneficiary/family.
+- 1. A beneficiary/family moving to another region in the state where the current direct service provider does not or cannot provide services; - 2.
+The beneficiary/family and the direct service provider have unresolved difficulties and mutually agree to a transfer; - 3.
+The beneficiary's health, safety or welfare have been compromised; or

+4. The direct service provider has not rendered services in a manner satisfactory to the beneficiary/family.